sammanthp007/RTEMS-Documentation/README.md

 # RTEMS
 This is my documentation as I am exploring developing for RTEMS.
-The original documentation can be found in [Original Documentation (https://ftp.rtems.org/pub/rtems/people/chrisj/docs/user/start/index.html).
+The original documentation can be found in [Original Documentation](https://ftp.rtems.org/pub/rtems/people/chrisj/docs/user/start/index.html).

+[All documentation for RTEMS](https://docs.rtems.org) are also available under one link.

 Everything done here is done in a Linux machine.

 ## Table of Content